TanStack/query/docs/src/pages/reference/QueryClient.md

 ## `queryClient.setQueriesData`

-`setQueriesData` is a synchronous function that can be used to immediately update cached data of multiple queries by partially matching the query key.
+`setQueriesData` is a synchronous function that can be used to immediately update cached data of multiple queries by using filter function or partially matching the query key.
 Only queries that match the passed queryKey or queryFilter will be updated - no new cache entries will be created.
 Under the hood, [`setQueryData`](#queryclientsetquerydata) is called for each query.

 ```js
 queryClient.setQueriesData(queryKey | filters, updater)